BrianSlaby/swrpg-obligation-tracker/README.md

 ## Note on Data

-This app saves user data using the browser's local storage.
-Clearing your browser cache will delete all data.
+This app saves user data using a Google Firebase Firestore database.
+Users are required to create an account using email and password.
+Credentials are managed by Google Firebase, and are only used for this specific app.

 ## Note on Styling